pex-gl/pex-renderer/NOTES.md

 TODO:
-[ ] - automatically add directional light for sun
+- [ ] automatically add directional light for sun
+- [ ] check if resource creation modifies state
+- [ ] how vulkan binds textures to uniforms and framebuffers?